exzhen/AdminSystem/README.md

 ## Steps to run the solution
 1. Download the solution and open using Microsoft Visual Studio.
 2. Generate database from the model (AdminSystemModel.edmx).
-3. Run UnitTestProject followed by AdminAPI project to test the API endpoints.
+3. Run UnitTestProject followed by AdminSystem project to test the API endpoints.

 ## Assumptions